Scientific: Bougainvillea hybrids (most are either B. glabra, B. spectabilis, B. brasiliensis, or more commonly hybrids)

 USDA 9 (will sustain foliage and stem freeze damage most winters), 10 - 11

 Landscape Use: Major landscape accent plant in Mediterranean, subtropical and tropical climates around the world.
-Use depends on cultivar and growth characteristics ranging from expansive ground cover (such as the popular 'Raspberry Ice') on highway embankments to garden trellis, screening plant, building wall or fence covering.
+Use depends on cultivar and growth characteristics ranging from ground covers on highway embankments to garden trellis, screening plant, building wall or fence covering, big landscape beach balls, and patio coverings.
 Dwarf cultivars are demure and ideal as container plants.

-Growth Habit: Amazing variation in growth habit related to cultivar, ranging from rapid and sprawling to 40' to compact dwarf and diminutive to 2', needs support for height else will sprawl.
+Growth Habit: Amazing variation in growth habit related to cultivar, ranging from rapid and sprawling to 40 feet to compact dwarf and diminutive to 2 feet, needs support for height else will sprawl.

-Foliage/texture: Alternate, entire, ovate to orbicular leaves which tatter in wind, thorns on stem, medium texture
+Foliage/Texture: Alternate, entire, ovate to orbicular leaves to 2 1/2 inches long which tatter in wind, thorns on stem; medium texture.

-Flowers & fruits: Flowers yellow and relatively inconspicuous, bracts (3) colorful ranging from pure white, orange, pink, salmon, red, magenta to purple.
+Flowers & Fruits: Flowers yellow and relatively inconspicuous, bracts (3) colorful ranging from pure white, champaign pink, pink, orange gold, salmon, red, magenta to purple.
 Bougainvillea flowering occurs in new growth and is short day responsive.
 Flowering also responds to warm temperature and drought.
 Because of these environmental factors, bougainvilleas flower almost year-around Phoenix.

 Additional comments: There are many, many cultivars of variable form and flower bract color!
-It is extremely important to choose the right cultivar with the growth characteristics to match the demands and constraints of planting location.
+They come in all shapes, sizes and bract colors, some even with variegated foliage such as 'Raspberry Ice'.
+New selections are being released from all around the world each year!
+It is extremely important to choose the right cultivar with the growth characteristics to match the demands and constraints of a planting location.
 Bougainvilleas have a very fine root system.
 Much care must be given to not disturb the root system during transplanting from container because bougainvillea roots generally do not bind soil.
 Established bougainvilleas do not transplant well.
 Bougainvillea glabra is a climbing evergreen member of the family was first identified by Choisy about 1850.

-Beware - fallen flower bracts create a HUGE litter problem for landscape "neat freaks"!
+Litter Alert: Beware!!
+Fallen flower bracts create a HUGE litter problem for landscape "neat freaks!
 They blow all over the place!